HowdyCara/louisville-resist.github.io-1/README.md

 # Louisville Resist

-This is a resource only for local Louisville activism centered around but never limited to these important issues:
+This is a resource only for local Louisville activism centered around, but never limited to, these important issues:

 * Ending Violence
 * Reproductive Rights